vanphi1207/GiftcodeX/README.md

 max-uses-reached:    "&cThis gift code has reached its global usage limit."
 already-redeemed:    "&cYou have already used this code the maximum allowed number of times."
 ip-limit-reached:    "&cThis gift code has been used too many times from your IP address."
-not-enough-playtime: "&cYou need at least &e{required} &cminutes of playtime to use this code. &7(You have: &e{current} &7min)"
+not-enough-playtime: "&cYou need at least &e{required} &cof playtime to use this code. &7(You have: &e{current}&7)"
 no-permission:       "&cYou do not have permission to use this gift code."
 ```